Ye Xian: Plot

-Alternate Endings
+Alternate endings

 In another version of this story, the stepmother and the stepsister were buried in a shrine called "The Tomb of the Regretful Women".
-These two women became goddesses in later tradition, and have the power to grant anyone's wish.
-After Ye-Xian's marriage with the king, her husband became greedy and abused the fish-bone's powers, until it stopped yielding any magic soon after.
-The queen Ye-Xian, thus, buried the fish-bones in a nearby beach, with a great quantity of gold.
-A year later the king's people led a revolt, and in order to appease them, the king tried to dig the fish-bones and distribute the gold to the rebelling soldiers.
+These two women became goddesses in later tradition and have the power to grant anyone's wish.
+After Ye-Xian's marriage with the king, her husband became greedy and abused the fishbone's powers, until it stopped yielding any magic soon after.
+The queen Ye-Xian, thus, buried the fishbones in a nearby beach, with a great quantity of gold.
+A year later the king's people led a revolt, and in order to appease them, the king tried to dig the fishbones and distribute the gold to the rebelling soldiers.
 But the gold was washed away by the tide, along with the magical bones, and the fate of the king and Ye-Xian after the siege remains unknown.

-Yet another version of the story finds Ye-Xian's new husband bringing her stepfamily to live with them in his palace.
-There is a catch, however: they must cater to the whims of his queen and himself, and to the eventual whims of their children and heirs.
-Otherwise, the stepsister and her mother will be cast out among the populace who, knowing of the pair's hateful natures, will surely rip them both to pieces on sight.
-And so poetic justice prevails, as Ye-Xian's stepfamily finds themselves trapped in servitude, surrounded by the lifestyle of royalty to which they aspired; they are in it, and of it, but they will never have it.
+Another version of the story finds Ye-Xian's new husband bringing her stepfamily to live with them at his palace.
+There is a catch, however: Jin and Jun-Li must cater to the whims of his queen and himself, and to the eventual whims of their children and heirs.
+Otherwise, Jun-Li and Jin will be cast out among the populace...who, knowing of the pair's ghastly natures, will surely rip them both to pieces on sight.
+And so poetic justice prevails: Ye-Xian's stepfamily find themselves trapped in servitude, surrounded by the lifestyle of royalty to which they aspired; they are in it, and of it, but they will never have it.
 Rather, it has them instead.

 Analysis

+Tale type

-Scholarship acknowledges the resemblance of the tale with the widespread Märchen of Cinderella, specially with two elements: the shoe marriage test and the punishment of the step-family.
+According to scholarship, the tale resembles the widespread fairy tale of Cinderella, especially in regards to two elements: the shoe marriage test and the punishment of the step-family.

+In his first catalogue of Chinese folktales, devised by folklorist Wolfram Eberhard in 1937, Eberhard abstracted a Chinese folktype he tentatively termed (Aschenbrödel) ("Cinderella").
+In this type, indexed as number 32 in his catalogue, a beautiful maiden lives with her mean step-relatives, but a cow provides her with food and helps her in tasks; the female step-relatives kill the cow to punish the maiden, who uses the cow's bones to provide her with dresses; the maiden attends a party or festivity and marries a scholar.

+Continuation of the story

+According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
+In both Eberhard's and Ting's indexes, Chinese variants of Cinderella can segue into the heroine being drowned and going through a cycle of transformations (from bird to bamboo).